kubermatic/kubermatic/docs/adding-kubernetes-versions.md

 need to be updated.

 Before a new minor can be added to KKP, the test binaries need to be included in the e2e Docker image.
-Bump the `e2e-kind` and `e2e-kind-with-conformance-tests` Docker images and push new images to quay before continuing.
+Bump the `build` Docker image and push new images to quay before continuing.

 Once new Docker images are ready, KKP can be updated as well.